francojposa/personal-site/_resources_dev_setup_guides/python-setup-macos.md

 ```
 As long as `~/.pyenv/shims` sits at the beginning of your `PATH`, Python versions installed by Pyenv will take precedence over any others.

-Add this to your `~/.zshrc` to ensure Pyenv is initialized on each new shell session:
+Add this to your `.zshrc` to ensure Pyenv is initialized on each new shell session:
 ```
 if command -v pyenv 1>/dev/null 2>&1; then eval "$(pyenv init -)"